 For years, The University of Vermont Medical Center has provided warm, personal care to expectant mothers in a modern birthing facility.
 To ensure that the place mothers stay after a child is born is just as extraordinary we have renovated the Mother-Baby Unit.

 The new Mother-Baby Unit at the UVM Medical Center is a comfortable place to welcome your newborn.

-The space enables you to be cared for by our expert physicians and staff while resting and preparing for your journey home.

 The Mother-Baby Unit features the following:

 - Private bathrooms in most rooms.